ShahriarRakibRabbi/ca-clock/README.md

 - Jung et al. "LRU-WSR: Integration of LRU and Writes Sequence Reordering for Flash Memory."
 IEEE Trans.
 Consumer Electronics, 2008.
 Gives a changed page one extra chance.

 Both evaluate in simulation against an assumed cost ratio.
 This project runs on real page faults, measures the ratio on the actual machine, and reports when the algorithm stops working properly.

-Silberschatz, Galvin and Gagne, *Operating System Concepts*, for the page replacement background.
-Microsoft's Win32 documentation for `VirtualAlloc`, `VirtualProtect`, `AddVectoredExceptionHandler`, `CreateFile` and `QueryPerformanceCounter`.